 - Never ever commit a merge: always rebase instead, as appropriate.
 Likewise, never ‘force push’.

-- Don’t break the build: we support Linux and Mac OS X, however not all configurations are being tested in Jenkins, so be aware of that.
+- Don’t break the build: we support Linux, Mac OS X, and Windows.
+However, not all configurations are being tested in Jenkins, so be aware of that.
 Also, pay attention to the Jenkins review bot if it flags a review as breaking the build.
 Note that if you do break the build, the fixes are often small and inconsequential so don’t worry about going through a review cycle for that, just fix things (but don’t take that as a license to “wait until the build fails to fix things”).